nirleka/wait-on-lib-js/README.md

 ==================
 Fork from [MaximDubrovin](https://github.com/MaximDubrovin/wait-on-lib-js)

 Use Iron-Router waitOn or onBeforeAction hooks to load external javascript libraries / css file.
-The css will be added in head in link tag with `rel="preload stylesheet"` so that it can be remove later (see example below).
+The css will be added in head in link tag with `data-preloadcss="1"` so that it can be remove later (see example below).

 Scripts will be cached for browser reuse.
 If scripts change, reload browser by: